bartoszadamczyk/weather-station-rpi/README.md

 ### Relays

 You can use GPIOs as an output for your alarms.
 This can be used to control relays or other devices. **Remember to protect your GPIOs!
 Don't connect relays directly to your Raspberry Pi.
-This is going to break your device!** You need some transistors, diodes and preferably octocouplers to protect your board.
-If you don't want to build it yourself, buy a ready-made relays board.
-Just remember to pick one compatible with Raspberry Pi 3v3 GPIOs like the one from [WaveShare](https://www.waveshare.com/wiki/RPi_Relay_Board).
+This is going to break your board!** You need some transistors, diodes, resistors and preferably octocouplers to protect your device.
+If you don't want to build it yourself, buy a ready-made relay board.
+Just remember to pick one compatible with Raspberry Pi 3v3 GPIOs, like the one from [WaveShare](https://www.waveshare.com/wiki/RPi_Relay_Board).

 - WaveShare Relay board is using `GPIO 26`, `GPIO 20`, `GPIO 21`.